magento/devdocs/src/cloud/project/new-relic.md

    -  In the left navigation, click **Policies**.

-   -  At the top of the page, select the account and project from the dropdown menu if needed.
+   -  At the top of the page, select the account and project from the drop-down menu if needed.

       ![Select account and project]({{ site.baseurl }}/common/images/cloud/cloud-new-relic-select-account.png){:width="650px"}